composify-js/composify/packages/website/pages/docs/tutorial/react-router.md

 ## Set up the Editor

-The editor allows you to visually edit documents.
-We'll load the initial source in a route loader and pass it to the editor component.
+We'll load the initial source in a route loader and pass it to the Composify's editor component.

 ```jsx [app/routes/editor.tsx]
 import '@composify/react/preset';